BrazilPowered/docker-dotnet/README.md

 Country_CountryCode : GBR
 ```

-> The app is running fine in Docker, with no code changes from the original ASP.NET 3.5 codebase.
-The Dockerfile has all the logic to build and package the app, so any developer and all the CI servers can build and run the app from source - the only dependency is Docker.
+> The app is running fine in Docker, with no code changes from the original ASP.NET 4.7.2 codebase.
+The Dockerfile has all the logic to build and package the app, so any developer (and all the CI servers) can build and run the app from source - the only dependency is Docker.

 Next you'll go on to modernize the app, fixing some issues with the current architecture.